Wednesday, May 17th, 2000

 The X Games.
 Created by ESPN (which is to say Disney.)
 Promoted.
 Sponsored.
 Commercial.
 Say it with me.

 Oh, yeah, sure it looks like a couple of hours of x-er rebellion, where the cool snowboarders have taken control of a big network’s cameras.
 We’re treated to edgy music, wild camera angles, and announcers who make 99X’s Axel sound like Alistair Cooke.
 We’re shown competitors and commentators who are, like, staggeringly inarticulate.
 In fact, it’s, like, awesome how inarticulate these folks are.
-I saw this one, like, dude, on there who was talking, like, you know, about…ah, forget it.
+I saw this one, like, dude, on there who was talking, like, you know, about

 Yeah, I know.
 These games aren’t about words.
 There’s no real story here to tell, except for the athletes quest for their own world recognition and (they freely admit in interviews) those big bucks that come from endorsement deals.
 And even more than your typical pro athlete, these folks are willing to risk their literal necks doing it.